AlexanderParker/its-compiler-python/README.md

 ## Related Projects

-- **[Instruction Template Specification](https://github.com/alexanderparker/instruction-template-specification)** - The official ITS specification and schema
+- **[Instruction Template Specification](https://alexanderparker.github.io/instruction-template-specification/)** - The official ITS specification and schema
-- **[ITS Documentation](https://alexanderparker.github.io/instruction-template-specification/)** - Complete specification documentation and examples
+- **[ITS Example Templates](https://github.com/AlexanderParker/its-example-templates)** - Test templates and examples for the ITS compiler

 ## License